Simmarith/displayBoxes/README.md

 The displayBoxes themselves are currently defined in config.noDBBoxes.
 Every box is a single element of config.noDBBoxes.
 You can add/remove boxes by adding/removing entries in that array.
 The structure of that entry is dependent on the Type of the box.
 Here are the different types:

 ###Custom
 The custom box is the most simple implementation.
-You just have to modify the content, update and positioning properties and your good to go.
+You just have to modify the content, update, state and positioning properties and your good to go.
 This is currently the only working type, more will get added soon.

 ```